 Next, you’re going to thread the needle.
 Simply pinch the thread near the tip, and lower the needle onto it.
 Once the string is securely in the eye, pull the rest of it through until the needle is hanging in the middle.
 Tie the ends of the thread together.
 If you’re struggling to thread the needle, try the following things:

 - Make sure there are no frayed edges that are catching on the edge of the needle’s eye.
 If there are, trim the end of the thread and try again.

 - You can compress the end of the thread by wetting it and/or pressing it hard.

 - You can try pushing the string into the needle, as opposed to lowering the needle onto it (some people prefer this method).

 - If nothing works, you’re going to have to get a bigger needle, or a sewing kit where the needle comes pre-threaded.

 How to sew

 Now that you have everything ready, you can start sewing.
 All stitches generally revolve around the same concept, of pushing the needle across two parts of the fabric, in order to connect them.

 The following 3 commonly-used stitches are usually your best bet:

 Running stitch- place the two pieces of fabric you’re going to sew over each other to create some overlap.
 Sew in a straight line from the start of the overlapping section, while passing the needle up and down through the fabric.
 If you want the stitch to not show too much, you can alternate in terms of how much of the stitch appears on each side of the fabric.

 Backstitch- this one is the same as a running stitch, with one change: you produce a full stitch going forward on the bottom side of the fabric, and then a half-length stitch going backward on the top side.

 If that doesn’t make sense, try looking at the following diagram.
-The odd numbers show when the needle is pulled up from below the fabric towards you, while the even numbers show when it’s being pushed down away from you.
+The odd numbers show when the needle is pulled up from below the fabric toward you, while the even numbers show when it’s being pushed down away from you.